Polyhedra-Studio/Cake-Ruby/README.md

 # How to run the test runner
 - The package will need to run globally.
 Install via this command:
-`gem install cake_tester`
+`gem install cake-tester`
-- After it's installed, you can run it by using `cake_tester` in the directory that you want to run your tests in.
+- After it's installed, you can run it by using `cake-tester` in the directory that you want to run your tests in.
 It will search any files in the directory or any sub-folders ending with `cake.rb`.
 - You can also add flags to run specific tests or view output from specific tests.

 ## Flags